 Every term we hold an Assertive Mentoring meeting with the children in our Early Years and their parent/carer.
 Assertive Mentoring outcomes and targets show what a child can do, and what they need to do to move to the next stage of learning.
 The process allows teachers to set achievable targets each term, and to work with the children to complete these.
 This then enables us to share these targets with parents/carers so that they can help their child to achieve even more quickly.
-During the meeting we share the children's progress, celebrating what they can already do.
+During the meeting we share the children's Learning Journals celebrating what they can already do.
+We record on the children's development using an online assessment tool called Tapestry.
+This helps teachers, parents and carers to record, track and celebrate the children's progress in early years education.